williamhbell/BrickPiExamples/README.md

 This will install the TightVNC server, together with a init.d script that will start the VNC server when the Raspberry Pi is booted.
 When the script runs, it will prompt for a new password.
-This is the password that should be used to access the vnc server from a vncviewer.
+This is the password that should be used to access the TightVNC server from a vncviewer.
 To use the vnc server, type
 ```
 sudo /etc/init.d/tightvncserver start